-Focuses primarily on humanities and language, offers full-text of more than 250 journals.
+Full-text of more than 680 journals, focusing primarily on humanities and language.
 Some coverage for the performing arts, social sciences, and education.
-All publications are scholarly, peer-reviewed journals.
+Almost all publications are scholarly, peer-reviewed journals.
 25 journals continue the JSTOR coverage of the publication.

-Back volumes for 880 journals from volume 1, issue 1, but not the most current 2-5 years.
+Back volumes for 880 journals from the very first issue but excluding the most current 2-5 years.
 About 20 titles have coverage through the most recent issue, and about 5 have current but not historical coverage.
 General subject areas include art & architecture, Asian studies, botany, ecology, economics, education, finance, history, language & literature, mathematics, music, philosophy, political science, population studies, sociology and statistics.

 Covers the history of the United States and Canada from prehistory to the present.
-Selective indexing for nearly 1,800 journals from 1954 to present and some titles back to the 19th or early 20th centuries.
-Full-text coverage for nearly 260 journals and more than 80 books
+Indexing for over 1,800 journals from 1863 to present.
+Full-text coverage for nearly 260 journals and more than 80 books.

 Full-text, searchable access to more than 175 specific encyclopedias in many subjects, including business, social sciences, history, biography, religion, popular culture, and much more.